my-realm/musings/prisoners-dilemma.md

 <br>

-So what exactly is it that I used to do, and why do I have detailed knowledge about certain category of topics, that most other people, simply wouldn't care to learn about?
+So what exactly is it that I used to do, and why do I have detailed knowledge about certain categories of topics, that most other people, simply wouldn't care to learn about?

 Well, if you are genuinely interested, start [here,][1] and then follow your own adventure while navigating through various and several pieces of digital artifacts and literature, published online by me.